 Vulnerable people may include staff.
 Ensure you follow consultative and lawful processes when discussing how and whether they should work during this Alert Level.

 6. Good practice advice

 This advice is in addition to that supplied by Government on doing business at Alert Level 2.
-Check again soon - currently the guidance is for Alert Level 3.

 Preparing your business for restart/reset